 Food Information – Welcome Packs

-We provide our guests with a welcome pack, which may include food products such as local bacon, sausages, eggs, biscuits and milk.
+We provide our guests with a welcome pack, which may include food products such as local bacon, sausages, eggs, fruit juice and milk.
 If you are vegetarian or don’t eat pork, or may be unable to eat any of these because of food intolerances, please do let us know so that we may substitute with something more suitable.

 If you do have food allergies or intolerances then it is worth knowing that Waitrose (Saltash) and Tesco (Callington) both have a Free From section in-store including gluten-free and dairy-free products, or you can pre-order groceries online.
 Both also stock goat’s milk and other dairy-free milk alternatives such as soya milk and almond milk.
 For more information on food shopping in the area please visit our Local Info page.

 Accessible Places to Visit